manavidcloud/artificial-intelligence/ai_ml_tg_course/check/ai_temp_day.md

 - Regular expression have its site, if you add the details it will add the and give you the patttern

-Here’s a polished, formatted version of the content about quantifiers in regular expressions from your image:

 ***